|Type of record:||Monument|

 1 Mesolithic/Early Neolithic flint notched blade.

-3 Roman coins, 34 pottery sherds, 18 tile fragments, 1 iron ?carpenter's tool, 1 iron/copper alloy stud and 2 iron nails (the iron objects recovered from one of the ditches).
+34 Roman pottery sherds, 18 tile fragments (including 1 tegula), 1 iron ?carpenter's tool, 1 iron/copper alloy stud and 2 iron nails.

 March 2009.
 Norfolk NMP.